Proto:Sonic Spinball (Genesis)

 - Falling into the water at the bottom of the stage means instant death, rather than a two-second wait after splashing.

 - A known trick in this level is that the lower area can be skipped by holding down the D-Pad after entering the first tunnel.
 This isn't the case in the prototype as it's impossible to pull this off.
-Even if it were possible, the left boundary of the level would be permanently set to the wrong X position (the boundary is normally there to prevent the player from heading left when the level starts, as it would have been possible to skip the lower board otherwise).

 The camera doesn't pan when it displays the HOW ABOUT A RIDE? message.